 We saved the best for first.

-And thanks to partnerships with luxury and boutique brands, they have some amazing properties scattered all around the world that you can book using Hyatt points.
+Thanks to partnerships with luxury and boutique brands, they have some amazing properties scattered all around the world that you can book using Hyatt points.
 Even top resorts on the Las Vegas Strip, all-inclusive resorts in Mexico and the Caribbean, and private island escapes in Southeast Asia make the cut.
+That list is growing with Hyatt's recent acquisition of a chain of all-inclusive resorts.

 You can easily transfer your Chase points to Hyatt: Every Chase point gets you 1 Hyatt point, and these transfers are instantaneous.
 But be warned: These transfers are a one-way street.
 Like all transfer partners, once you send Chase points to Hyatt, you can't get them back to your Chase account.
 So be sure you've got your Hyatt redemption lined up before transferring points.